 Use the NHS COVID Pass to show others, when travelling abroad, that you’ve had a COVID-19 vaccine.

-In addition to your NHS COVID Pass, you will need to follow other rules when travelling, such as pre-departure testing.
+In addition to your NHS COVID Pass, you will need to follow other rules when travelling, such as pre-departure testing and isolation.
 Check entry requirements such as COVID-19 tests and isolation for countries that you intend to visit (on GOV.UK).

 You should check that the name on your passport matches what it is on the NHS COVID Pass for first forename and surname only.
 You need to do this at least 2 weeks before you travel.
 If the names are different, contact your GP practice to have your details updated.
 Make sure you familiarise yourself with the rules for foreign travel to and from Wales.